Newborn Session Information in Wellington, Taunton, Somerset.

 The sessions begin at 10:30am at my home.

-Sessions typically last 3-4 hours, so plenty of time for feeding, comforting and to allow for several varied set-ups and parent portraits if wanted.
+Sessions typically last 2 - 4 hours, so plenty of time for feeding, comforting and to allow for a few varied set-ups and parent portraits if wanted.

-I will begin with the baby portraits, then move onto two prop set-ups, for example, a bed prop and bowl, then the parent shots if requested.
+I will begin with the baby portraits on a blanket or two, then move onto two prop set-ups, for example, a basket and bowl, then the parent shots if requested.
 If you are bringing a young sibling, I will often start with those instead.

 The session will be held in my living/dining room (until I get my dream studio!!)
 Please sit back and relax when you can, make yourself at home & grab the TV remote!
 Or feel free to bring along a book or iPad or something of that nature to pass the time while your bundle of joy is being photographed.